Using the Outcomes Stars – from Practitioner to Trainer

 What affect did the Outcomes Star have?

-As I began completing more Stars with my families, I realised how versatile and user friendly it was.
-I could literally make it bespoke to each person I was supporting while still working within a framework that would provide consistency.
 Some of the best Stars I’ve completed have been in a Children’s Centre setting.
-This enabled me to take the parent/carer out of the chaos of their home environment and allow them to feel untethered and safe to have an open and honest conversation.
+This enabled me to take the parent/carer out of the chaos of their home environment and allow them to feel safe to have an open and honest conversation.
 I’ve completed Stars in coffee shops, sitting in a park or during a drive.

 Getting it wrong/right…

 Initially we didn’t use the Star in a conversational way and there were a lot of 10’s.
 This demonstrated to us that we needed to change our approach in how to discuss things with our clients.
-It reiterated the importance of using the User Guide and being able to get accurate readings, as many staff members had even forgotten the User Guide existed.
-We had Star Champions who ran surgeries and gave in house training on difficult areas or top tips on hot topics.
+It reiterated the importance of using the User Guide and being able to get accurate readings, as many staff members had forgotten the User Guide existed.
+We had Star Champions who ran surgeries and gave in-house training on difficult areas or top tips on hot topics.
 We also evaluated the barriers that were preventing staff from completing the Star in an effective way.
-Staff reported that they found it a burden to do both Outcomes Star and the Initial Assessment.
+Staff reported that they found it a burden to do both Outcomes Star completion and the Initial Assessment.
 We then added the outcome areas to case notes so that there was not a repetition of work and all elements linked together.

-We also began to share the Outcomes Star during Team Around the Family (TAF) meetings using an Multi-disciplinary team approach so that no one agency was working in isolation.
-The additional support, guidance and making it fit in with the existing systems and processes that we had made an immense difference in productivity and accuracy.
+We also began to share the Outcomes Star during Team Around the Family (TAF) meetings using an multi-disciplinary team approach so that no one agency was working in isolation.
+The additional support, guidance and making it fit with the existing systems and processes that we had made an immense difference in productivity and accuracy.

 How can the Outcomes Star data can be used?

 The data helped us to identify areas of strength and weakness and gaps in the service or local area.
 Housing was a key need in our local area as there were over 4,000 people on the temporary housing list, however we couldn’t provide our clients with accommodation.
 We could, however, help them to look at housing options both in the social and private sector and prepare them to bid.
-Once we were clear about our boundaries, it made our job easier and our client’s expectations more realistic.
+Once we were clear about our boundaries, it made our job easier and our clients’ expectations more realistic.

 Another gap in both our service and external services was that there was a 16-week waiting list for clients to access counselling.
 We identified that without some coping strategies, our clients were unable to make changes in key areas such as putting in a routine.
-I then trained in Cognitive Behavioural Therapy (CBT) and shared my learning with my colleagues so that we could provide short term support and fill that gap.
+I then trained in Cognitive Behavioural Therapy (CBT) and shared my learning with my colleagues so that we could provide short-term support and fill that gap.

 Why should you use the Outcomes Star?